faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

    ![](images/new/T2S2-0106.png)

-   > **Note:** Copilot sometimes may prompt to ask to Genrate test, please select Skipt tes, as it is not required for this lab.
+   > **Note:** Copilot may sometimes prompt to ask to generate a test.
+Please select Skip test, as it is not required for this lab.

 1. The agent will check out a new branch and start upgrading the JDK version and Spring/Spring Boot framework.
 Click **Allow** for any requests from the agent whenever they appear.